STOMP (website): Controversy

 On 24 March 2014, a STOMPer submitted a photograph of an NS man not giving up his seat to an elderly woman on the train.
-This photo was later found to be doctored – in reality, there was an empty seat next to the man which was cropped out of the photo.
+This photo was later found to be doctored – there was an empty seat next to the man which was cropped out of the photo.

 In April 2014, an online petition to close down the portal became popular.
 The petition garnered close to 23,000 signatures as of 15 April 2014.
-Robin Li, owner of the petition, stated: "STOMP has failed to rectify and set simple sensible guidelines before any irresponsible netizen contributes a fabricated story without getting the right facts."
+Robin Li, creator of the petition, said: "STOMP has failed to rectify and set simple sensible guidelines before any irresponsible netizen contributes a fabricated story without getting the right facts."
 Media Development Authority responded that "it will not influence the editorial slant but will take firm action if there is a breach of public interest or the promotion of racial and religious hatred or intolerance."